 Alun-Alun Selatan (Main Square) at Night

 Not to be confused with the previous mentioned Alun-alun Utara, this square is found on the south side of the palace.
 It comes alive at night in the most interesting of ways.
-Essentially, locals hire decorated pedal cars and go round and round the square!
+Essentially, locals hire decorated pedal cars and go round and round the square.
 Blasting out music as they go of course.
-I had to include it on this Yogyakarta Travel Guide as it really is a fun thing to experiance!
-The cars have all kinds of designs, Hello Kitty is rather popular though!
-I believe it closes only on Monday, check with your accommodation to confirm though!
+I had to include it on this Yogyakarta Travel Guide as it really is a fun thing to experience!
+If not a little surreal too.
+Personally I think it’s a great way to see the locals enjoying themselves and see how they socialise.
+The cars have all kinds of designs, Hello Kitty is rather popular though.
+I believe it closes only on Monday, however check with your accommodation to confirm.

 You can find Malioboro Street running through the city to the north or the Kraton.
 Located along it are many shops and stalls.
 Its busy all day and all evening, it really is the cities ‘main street’ as such.
 There are big markets off of it too that you can visit.
 Beringharjo Market is one of the most popular here.
 Batik is really popular in the city, you will see loads of it on offer.
 Its a style of cloth, very popular in Indonesia and Java in particular.